mpvosseller/aws-web-pub/README.md

 - `projectName` uniquely identifies a project within an AWS account.
 If you try to deploy more than one site with the same `projectName` they will overwrite each other.
 - `publishDir` is a path to the directory of web assets to publish.
 This should be relative to the configuration file.
 - `deleteOldFiles` is optional and indicates whether old files (files that are in the S3 bucket but not in `publishDir`) should be deleted.
 This defaults to `true`.
 - `notFoundPath` is optional and identifies an html file to use for the content of 404 responses.
 This should be relative to `publishDir` and prefixed with a `/`.
+This property is ignored when `isSinglePageApp` is set to `true`.
 - `isSinglePageApp` is optional and when set to `true` it optimizes the configuration for single page applications.
 In this mode `404` errors are converted to `200` and return the root document.
 When this is enabled the `notFoundPath` property is ignored.
 - `domains` is an optional array and describes custom domains to use.
 The first entry will be the primary domain and any subsequent entries will be configured to redirect to the primary.
+If this property is not set you can still access the site via a CloudFront URL.

   - `name` is the domain name
   - `dnsZoneName` is optional and identifies the Route 53 HostedZone that manages this domain.
 When `dnsZoneName` is not provided it defaults to the parent domain (e.g. the domain name `www.example.com` defaults to using `example.com` as the `dnsZoneName`).
 This is typically used to support the APEX / naked domain by setting `name` and `dnsZoneName` to the same value.
-In the example configuration above the APEX domain https://example.com would redirect to the primary domain https://www.example.com
+In the example configuration above the APEX domain `https://example.com` would redirect to the primary domain `https://www.example.com`

 - `certificateArn` is optional and specifies the ARN of an AWS ACM certificate to use.
 This certificate must be valid for every domain in the `domains` setting.
-If present we use this certificate instead of generating a new one (See Additional Notes below regarding certificate limits).
+If present we use this certificate instead of generating a new one (See [Additional Notes](#additional-notes) below regarding AWS certificate limits).

 ## Additional Notes

 - This tool generates temporary files in a directory called `aws-web-pub.out`.
 You should add this to `.gitignore`
 - Due to [CloudFront limitations](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cloudfront-distribution-viewercertificate.html#cfn-cloudfront-distribution-viewercertificate-acmcertificatearn) the website will always be hosted in the `us-east-1` AWS region.
 - If you using [AWS named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) you can pass a `--profile` option
-- By default AWS Accounts can generate just 20 ACM certficates per year.
-If you plan on destroying sites frequently you should use the `certificateArn` to prevent hitting this limit.
-You can also ask AWS support to increase your [ACM "Imported certificates in last 365 days"](https://console.aws.amazon.com/servicequotas/home?#!/services/acm/quotas/L-3808DC70) quota limit.
+- By default most AWS Accounts can generate just 20 ACM certficates per year.
+If you plan on destroying sites frequently you should [manually generate a certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) and use the `certificateArn` to prevent hitting this limit.
+Alternatively you can also ask AWS support to increase your [ACM "Imported certificates in last 365 days"](https://console.aws.amazon.com/servicequotas/home?#!/services/acm/quotas/L-3808DC70) quota limit.